AleksandrBraun/Smart-UPS-SNMP-Card/README.md

 > (requires tampering with the UPS case for minimal rework)
 - Remote temperature sensor for monitoring external batteries, etc.

+### Future additions
+- Connecting a remote graphic / text display
+- Sending an event report to a remote mail server
+- Output port expander for controlling external devices *
+- Data logging to internal flash memory for further analysis *
+> * Will be implemented in the next hardware generation

 ###### Official list of supported devices (tested on APC Smart UPS 1000XL *SUA 1000 XLI*) <a href="https://www.apc.com/us/en/faqs/FA237786/" title="APC site">link</a>